 Good news for all you busy parents out there—pizza doesn’t have to be an unhealthy food option.
 At Zume, it all starts with the dough: a 48-hour rise is the key to making the Zume dough easier to digest than other commercially-made dough.
-Recently, a gluten-free option was added to the menu to accommodate special dietary restrictions.
+A gluten-free option is available.

 “Farm to pizza” cuisine is the name of the game.
 Whenever possible, Zume uses locally-sourced ingredients like the vine-ripened, organically-grown tomatoes from Meridien, Ca that make up their sauce.
 That’s the mission at Zume—to deliver high quality food, fast.
 This is a no-brainer for parents on a busy night full of soccer practices and dance lessons.

 Choose from options like the Thom Be Good—mozzarella, tomato sauce, roasted garlic, pepperoni and sausage.
 Adventurous eaters will enjoy the Mediterranean pizza, a Greek-inspired hummus and roasted red pepper veggie pie.
 Even the traditional cheese pizza, the O.G., is taken to another level with fresh oregano and basil added (you can also get it sans-green stuff by ordering the Cheazy-E, for the green-averse small people in your house).
 All ingredients are non-GMO, with no chemicals or preservatives added.
 Parenting win!

 All that sounds great, but where do the robots come in?
 Marta and Bruno are the techie secret behind Zume.
 Marta is the sauce-spreading robot who can differentiate between pizzas that require light sauce and those with the full option.
 After Marta is done, a human employee places the toppings and your pizza continues down the conveyor belt to the end where Bruno, the next robot in the operation, lifts your pizza into one of the 850 degree ovens.